oxelson/unidata-jekyll-theme/README.md

 bundle exec jekyll build
 ~~~

-If you would like to remove any temporairy files generated from the build, run:
+If you would like to remove any temporary files generated from the build, run:

 ~~~sh
 bundle exec jekyll clean